 Let’s face it—we live in a world that’s noisier than ever.
-In fact, some researches have found that the average person is exposed to as many as 3,000 advertisements in a single day.
+In fact, some researchers have found that the average person is exposed to as many as 3,000 advertisements in a single day.
 Between the television, radio, billboards, social media, our phones, computers, podcasts, and even ads in the bathroom, there’s no denying that we spend our days being bombarded by advertising messages.

 How to Create a Marketing Campaign that Rises Above the Noise